Occasional licence to sell alcohol

 - detailed layout plan of the premises

-- description of the proposed activities
+- description of the activities carried out on the premises

 - Preventing crime and disorder